 330. Selected Topics in Theatre (5).
 Pr., Permission of instructor.
 An exploration of a theme from any area of the Theatre Department having contemporary relevance.
-Course may be repeated for ment having contemporary relevance.
 Course may be repeated for credit up to three times provided a different theme is selected each time.